Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The supremo also gave a number of interviews in which he predicted that in ten years time the firm's new acquisition, B&Q, would dominate the DIY market and Tesco and Asda would do the same in the grocery sector.
 At the time City pundits and the media ridiculed Rodgers for his views, but in retrospect his foresight about the market was remarkable.

-The press advertisements are believed to have drawn attention to the break-up value of F.W.
+The campaign is believed to have drawn attention to the break-up value of F.W.
 Woolworth & Co.
-Ltd. and prompted a 'management buy in' offer from a consortium of venture capitalists in 1982, which set the firm on a very different course as the Eighties continued.
+Ltd. and prompted the 1982 'management buy in' by venture capitalists.
+This set a very different course indeed.

-The original Woolworth strategy for the eighties, by Company Chairman Geoffrey Rogers.
-This was prepared in 1979 and circulated shortly after the chain announced that it had bought the DIY retailer B&Q.
+The original Woolworth strategy for the 1980s, by Company Chairman Geoffrey Rogers.
+This was prepared in 1979 as the Board negotiated to buy the DIY retailer B&Q and released at the beginning of the new decade, once the acquistion was complete.

 We have enlarged the graphic from the left hand side of the advertisement to make it more legible, and reproduced this below.